portekumud/525a1/code01-color-reversal/02-r/README.md

 > [!NOTE]
 > The value of _q_ must belong to the set of vertices; otherwise this implementation stops.

-to run the code inside directory `01-lcOnAsingleVertex/`.
-Once successfully executed, it will create following two graphs:
+4. Once successfully executed, it will create following two graphs:

 -   the _initial graph_, and
 -   the _graph_ after _local complementation_ on the _mentioned vertex_.